TCP-Lab/gene_ranker/README.md

   average fold changes between the case and controls, without any form of prior normalization.
-- **Normalized Cohen's D**: The `norm_cohen_d` metric normalies the data with the median of ratios method used by DESeq2 and implemented in pydeseq2, and then computes cohen's D on the resulting normalized counts.
+- **Normalized Cohen's D**: The `norm_cohen_d` metric normalies the data with the median of ratios method used by `DESeq2` and implemented in pydeseq2, and then computes cohen's D on the resulting normalized counts.
 - **DESeq2 Shrunk Log Fold Change**: Uses `DESeq2`'s LFC shrinking method to compute LFCs, and uses them as ranking metric.
+- **Normalized Fold Change**: Identical to the fold-change method, but normalizes with the median of ratios method before computing the fold change value.

 You can use `generanker --list-methods` for a list of all the methods.